arjunsavel/cortecs/paper/paper.md

 # Summary

-Observations of exoplanet atmospheres at a number of wavelengths encode details of the atmospheric composition, temperature structure, and dynamics.
-Simulating these observations requires knowledge of the opacity of gases within the atmosphere.
-When modeling broad wavelength ranges, opacity data for even a single gas species can take up multiple gigabytes of memory.
-This feature can be a limiting factor in determining the number of gases to consider in a simulation, or even the architecture of the computing system used to perform the simulation.
-We present `cortecs`, a tool for compressing opacity data used to simulate spectra. `cortecs` provides flexible methods for fitting the temperature and pressure dependence of opacity data and for evaluating the opacity with accelerated, GPU-friendly methods.
+The absorption and emission of light by exoplanet atmospheres encodes details of the atmospheric composition, temperature structure, and dynamics.
+Simulating these processes requires detailed knowledge of the opacity of gases within an atmosphere.
+When modeling broad wavelength ranges, such opacity data for even a single gas can take up multiple gigabytes of memory.
+This feature can be a limiting factor in determining the number of gases to consider in a simulation, or even choosing the architecture of the system used for the simulation.
+We present `cortecs`, a Python tool for compressing opacity data used to compute spectra. `cortecs` provides flexible methods for fitting the temperature, pressure, and wavelength dependence of opacity data and for evaluating the opacity with accelerated, GPU-friendly methods.
+The package is developed on GitHub (https://github.com/arjunsavel/cortecs), and it is available for download with `pip` and `conda`.

 # Statement of need
+Observations with the latest high-resolution spectrographs [@mace2018igrins; @seifahrt2020sky; @pepe2021espresso]
+have motivated memory-intensive simulations of exoplanet atmospheres. `cortecs` enables these simulations with more gases and on a broader range of architectures by compressing opacity data.

-Recent advances in high-resolution spectroscopy of exoplanet atmospheres has required simulations of spectra over tens of thousands of wavelength points.
-To increase the speed of these computations, some models have parallelized the problem on GPUs (e.g., @line:2021, @lee20223d).
-However, GPUs in general do not have large amounts of memory (e.g., @ito2017ooc_cudnn); only the cutting-edge, most expensive GPUs have memory in excess of 30 GB (such as the NVIDIA A100 or H100).
-Memory management is therefore a clear concern when simulating high-resolution spectra.
+Broadly, generating a spectrum to compare against recent cutting-edge high-resolution data requires evaluating the radiative transfer equation over tens of thousands of wavelength points.
+To decrease computational runtime, some codes have parallelized the problem on GPUs (e.g., @line:2021, @lee20223d).
+However, GPUs in general do not have large amounts of memory
+(e.g., @ito2017ooc_cudnn); only the cutting-edge, most expensive GPUs have memory in excess of 30 GB (such as the NVIDIA A100 or H100).
+Memory management is therefore a clear concern when producing high-resolution spectra.

+How do we decrease the memory footprint of these calculations?
+By far the largest contributor to the memory footprint, at least as measured on disk, is the opacity data.
+For instance, the opacity data for a single gas species across the IGRINS wavelength range [@mace2018igrins] takes up 2.5 GB of memory at a resolution of 400,000.
+It stands to reason that decreasing the amount of memory consumed by opacity data would strongly decrease the total amount of memory consumed by the radiative transfer calculation.

-While the wavelength dependence of opacity is sharp for many gases, the temperature and pressure dependencies are generally smooth and similar across wavelengths.
+The key to the solution is redundancy: While the wavelength dependence of opacity is sharp for many gases, the temperature and pressure dependencies are generally smooth and similar across wavelengths (cite a bunch of opacity papers).
 This feature implies that the opacity data should be compressible without significant loss of accuracy at the spectrum level.